raandree/PowerShellTraining/Functions/Readme.md

 8. Making parameters mandatory and assigning default values makes the function easier to use and prevents errors.

+   Some parameters are important to the function to run.
+Hence, you want to force the caller to provide an argument for these important parameters.
+Without defining the path, the result of our function is not predictable.
+So,
    - Make the parameter 'Path' mandatory and
    - Assign the parameter 'MaxSize' a default value of 100KB